RoshandaNixon/terraform-aws-ec2-webserver/README.md

    `terraform apply`
    - This command will deploy the resouces configured in your main.tf file.

-4. **Delete Resources:**
+4. **Delete Resources (optional):**
    `terraform destroy`
-   - (Optional) Delete all the resources to prevent from incurring costs if this project is for testing purposes only.
+   - Delete all the resources to prevent from incurring costs if this project is for testing purposes only.

 ## Customization
 This script is highly customizable to your needs.
-Feel free to change the ami (image), ports opened, and to only allow your IP for SSH connection, etc.
+Feel free to change the ami (image), ports opened, and to only allow your IP for SSH connection, etc. Note: Tags are reflected in the AWS console.

-## Note
-Tags are reflected in the AWS console.
 However the resource names are only used within Terraform for reference.

 ## Known Issues
 Apache2 installation script may not run after EC2 is created.
 Please free to contribute a fix if you are aware of one.